-Regulatory change applicable to business remaining in the Society, announced or implemented in the future, will require management attention and appropriate resources.
-Changes in regulation as a result of Brexit may be one such example.
+Regulatory change applicable to business remaining in the Society, announced or implemented in the future could have an adverse impact through the resources needed to comply with any significant change.

 Regulatory risks are monitored through active scanning of the regulatory change environment and proactive engagement with Regulators and industry bodies.
 In doing so, the Society should be able, as far as possible, to adopt a proportionate approach to regulatory requirements and to agree with the Regulators the most appropriate way in which to respond to their requests.